openbabel/documentation/Command-line_tools/babel.rst

 Aliases for chemical groups
 ---------------------------------

 There is a limited amount of support for representing common chemical groups by an alias, e.g. benzoic acid as ``Ph-COOH``, with two alias groups.
 Internally in Open Babel, the molecule usually has a 'real' structure with the alias names present as only an alternative representation.
-For MDL mol and sd files alias names can be read from or written to an 'A' line.
+For MDL MOL and SD files alias names can be read from or written to an 'A' line.
 The more modern RGroup representations are not yet recognized.
 Reading is transparent; the alias group is expanded and the 'real' atoms given reasonable coordinates if the the molecule is 2D or 3D.
-Writing in alias form, rather than the 'real' structure, requires the use the ``-xA`` option.
+Writing in alias form, rather than the 'real' structure, requires the use of the ``-xA`` option.
 SVGFormat will also display any aliases present in a molecule if the ``-xA`` option is set.

 The alias names that are recognized are in the file :file:`superatoms.txt` which can be edited.